List of commercial failures in video and arcade games: Psychonauts

 Though achieving notable critical success, including GameSpot's 2005 Best Game No One Played award, Psychonauts sold fewer than 100,000 copies during its initial release.
-The game led to troubles at publisher Majesco Entertainment, including the resignation of its CEO and the plummeting of the company's stock, prompting a class-action lawsuit by the company's stockholders.
+The game led to troubles at publisher Majesco, including the resignation of its CEO and the plummeting of the company's stock, prompting a class-action lawsuit by the company's stockholders.
 At the time of its release in 2005, the game was considered the "poster child" for failures in innovative games.
 Its poor sales have also been blamed on a lack of marketing.
 However, today the game remains a popular title on various digital download services.
 The creator of Psychonauts, Tim Schafer, has a cult following due to his unique and eccentric style.
 Eventually, Double Fine would go on to acquire the full rights to publishing the game, and, with funding from Dracogen, created a Mac OS X and Linux port of the game, which was sold as part of a Humble Bundle in 2012 with nearly 600,000 bundles sold; according to Schafer, "We made more on Psychonauts [in 2012] than we ever have before."
 In August 2015, Steam Spy estimated approximately 1,157,000 owners of the game on the digital distributor Steam.
 Psychonauts was re-released in 2019 for the PlayStation 4 as a Standard Edition and a Collector's Edition, both region free, by publishing company Limited Run Games.
 A sequel, Psychonauts 2, was partially crowdfunded prior to Double Fine's acquisition by Microsoft who provided additional funding support, and was released in August 2021.
 The sequel went on to become Double Fine's best selling game, with at least 1.7 million copies sold by April 1, 2022.